A luxurious and charming country house just waiting to be discovered, Gliffaes Country House Hotel is one of the best luxury hotels in South Wales.

 If you don’t want to have a cooked breakfast, you could easily fill up on this selection.
 Or alternatively you could just sample a little while you wait for your hot food to arrive.

 I had already decided that I wanted to try a cooked breakfast.
-So I just took a glass of orange juice to my table, and a cafetiere of hot, strong coffee was brought over to me while I perused the menu,
+So I just took a glass of orange juice to my table, and enjoyed a cafetiere of hot, strong coffee while I perused the menu,

 There were several tempting options including kipper and egg or a bowl of porridge.
 But I decided to try out the Gliffaes Full Welsh Breakfast.